jackfay7/final_project/README.md

 # final_project
-This respository holds my work on a ShinyApp based on FIFA carreer mode statistics from 2015-2023.
+This respository holds my work on a ShinyApp based on FIFA career mode statistics from 2015-2023.